-Fig. 7 shows central horizontal profiles through empirical standard deviation maps of the penalized likelihood estimates for both the modified and the standard quadratic penalties.
-Also shown is a calculated prediction of the variance, an approximation developed in [31].
-As noted in footnote 11, the penalties were chosen to have matched resolution at the image center, and in Fig. 7 the estimator variance is also matched at the image center.
+Fig. 25 shows central horizontal profiles through empirical standard deviation maps of the penalized likelihood estimates for both the modified and the standard quadratic penalties.
+Also shown is a calculated prediction of the variance, an approximation developed in [44].
+As noted in footnote 14, the penalties were chosen to have matched resolution at the image center, and in Fig. 25 the estimator variance is also matched at the image center.
 Note however that whereas the variance for the standard penalty is fairly uniform (at least for this object), the variance for the modified penalty is nonuniform.
 (Of course as we have shown it is the other way around for the spatial resolution.)
 This nonuniformity is consistent with the results of Fig. 6.

-B. Quadratic Penalties Are Useful
+7.2 Quadratic Penalties Are Useful

-Fig. 8 compares the resolution/noise tradeoff of penalized likelihood with that of images reconstructed by FBP with a Hamming window and with a constrained least-squares (CLS) window developed in [31]:
+Fig. 7 compares the resolution/noise tradeoff of penalized likelihood with that of images reconstructed by FBP with a Hamming window and with a constrained least-squares (CLS) window corresponding to (50) of Section 9:

-$$\frac{\sin(2u)/\sin(u)}{\sin^2(2u) + \beta u^3}, \quad u \in [0, \frac{1}{2}],$$ (40)
+$$\frac{\operatorname{sinc}(2u) / \operatorname{sinc}(u)}{\operatorname{sinc}^2(2u) + \beta u^3}, \quad u \in [0, \frac{1}{2}],$$ (45)

 (where u denotes spatial frequency: cycles per radial sample).
-This window induces a PSF indistinguishable from that of penalized-likelihood estimates with the first-order quadratic penalty [31].
-As shown by Fig. 8, at any given resolution the empirical standard deviations for the FBP images are higher than for the penalized-likelihood estimates.
+(Dividing by $\operatorname{sinc}(u)$ compensates for the linear interpolation step of backprojection in the FBP algorithm.
+We found this correction improved the match between the PSF of FBP and the PSF of penalized likelihood.)
+This window induces a PSF indistinguishable from that of penalized-likelihood estimates with the first-order quadratic penalty .
+As shown by Fig. 7, at any given resolution the empirical standard deviations for the FBP images are higher than for the penalized-likelihood estimates.
 This demonstrates that even using the oft-maligned quadratic penalty, penalized-likelihood image reconstruction can outperform FBP in terms of the tradeoff between resolution and noise.
-Of course non-quadratic prior models may give even better results for objects that are consistent with those models, but results such as Fig. 8 show that quadratic penalties provide a useful reduction in image noise over a large range of spatial resolutions.
+Of course nonquadratic prior models may give even better results for objects that are consistent with those models, but results such as Fig. 7 show that quadratic penalties provide a useful reduction in image noise over a large range of spatial resolutions.